jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 1. Select the **Overview** tab.

-1. Review the **Last deployment** label and watch for the status to change from “Deploying” to “Succeeded”, at which time your Azure SQL server and database have been successfully provisioned.
+1. Review the **Last deployment** label and watch for the status to change from “Deploying” to “Succeeded”, at which time your Azure SQL Database server and database have been successfully provisioned.

     ![Resource Group deployment status](Images/portal-resource-deployment-status.png)